nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Product Scope
 ### Target user profile

-Students studying maths that cover topics on matrices, quadratic equations, or Sinusoidal signals.
+Mathematics students who are studying and practicing Mathematical topics on Matrices, Quadratic Equations or Sinusoidal Signals.

 ### Value proposition

 Students can access mathematical tools like matrix calculator, quadratic equation solver, and trigonometry graph analyser quickly when studying.
-At the same time, they are able to store notes that might be important in BadMaths.
+Concurrently, students are also able to make use of the Notes function in BadMaths to do note-taking and to keep track of their notes through the use of various Notes features in BadMaths.

 This integrated mathematical tool aims to help users solve their mathematical doubts or clarifications quickly which saves time, as they do not have to search for different tools online.